Let's make dyes

 Dyes lend color to the things we consume.
 The foods we eat, the clothes we wear, and even the keyrings that separate your bunch all have a splash of dye added.
 Historically, colors were extracted from the natural world, but that process has been replaced by processing technology.
 Dye manufacturing equipment produces colors that are high in definition and consistency.

-Which dye equipment do you need?
+Which dye technology do you need?

 Accurate multiple dosing system for powders